-Automation stitches automate the activities between the different components in the Security Fabric, which decreases the response times to security events.
+Automation stitches automate the activities between the different components in the Security Fabric, decreasing the response times to security events.
 Events from any source in the Security Fabric can be monitored, and action responses can be set up to any destination.

 Automation stitches can also be used on FortiGate devices that are not part of a Security Fabric.

-Diagnose commands are available in the CLI to test, log, and display the stitch history and settings.
+Diagnose commands are available in the CLI to test, log, and display the history and settings of stitches.

 Automation stitches can only be created on the root FortiGate in a Security Fabric.